Realizations of homology classes and projection areas: Homology classes and volumes

 Since the mixed volume is zero when $i=j$, condition ($1$) implies condition ($2$) in Conjecture~\ref{con:realizabilitybypolytopes}.

 The remainder of this section is devoted to a general lemma used in the proof of Theorem~\ref{lem:polytopesgivesurface}.

-\begin{lemma} If $f: Y\to X$ is a surjective map between irreducible projective varieties over an algebraically closed field, then the irreducible components of a general fiber of $f$ are algebriaclly equivalent to each other in $Y$. \end{lemma}
+\begin{lemma} Let $f: Y\to X$ is a proper surjective morphism between irreducible algebraic varieties over an algebraically closed field.
+Then the irreducible components of a general fiber of $f$ are algebraiclly equivalent to each other in $Y$. \end{lemma}

-\begin{proof} We first consider the case when $f_* \mathcal{O}_Y=\mathcal{O}_X$ and $Y$ is normal.
-Under these assumptions, we show that a general fiber is irreducible.
-By \cite[Example 2.1.12]{Lazarsfeld1}, the function field of $X$ is algebraically closed in the function field of $Y$.
-Therefore, the generic fiber of $f$ is geometrically irreducible \cite[Lemma~10.47.8]{StackProject}, and hence a general fiber of $f$ is irreducible \cite[Lemma~37.27.5]{StackProject}.
+The same statement holds for the scheme-theoretic irreducible components of a general fiber, that is, the scheme-theoretic closures of the complements of the rest of the irreducible components within the fiber.

-Next we consider the case when $f$ is finite.
-If $m$ is the purely inseparable degree of the function field of $Y$ over the function field of $X$, for a general point $x \in X$,
+\begin{proof} First, we consider the case when $f_* \mathcal{O}_Y=\mathcal{O}_X$ and $Y$ is normal.
+By \cite{Fujita,FujitaCorrections}, the function field $K(X)$ is algebraically closed in the function field $K(Y)$, and hence $K(Y)$ is geometrically irreducible over $K(X)$ by \cite[Lemma~10.47.8]{StackProject}.
+It follows that the generic fiber of $f$ is geometrically irreducible , and hence a general fiber of $f$ is irreducible \cite[Lemma~37.27.5]{StackProject}.